mileweb/docs-content-hdt/docs/portal/transports/add-transport.md

-# Add Transport
+# Add New Transport

-To create a transport for your High-speed Data Transmission service select **Transports** from the left pane of HDT portal,  and click **Add New Transport** button at the top right of the **Transports** page.
-Then the wizard instructions appears.
+To create a transport for your High-speed Data Transmission service, click **Add New Transport** button at the top right of the <strong> Transports </strong> page,  then the wizard instructions appears.
+The <strong> Transports </strong> page can be reached simply by clicking "Transports" from the left pane of HDT portal.

 ## Basic Info
 ![null](</docs/resources/images/transports/add-transport-basic-info.png>)